cabbi-bio/Sustainability-Shared-Code/AgroIBIS/GridMet/README.md

 ## GRIDMET
 ### Description
 GRIDMET is a dataset of daily high-spatial resolution (~4-km, 1/24th degree) surface meteorological data covering the contiguous US from 1979-yesterday.
-We have also extended these data to cover southern British Columbia in our real time products.
 These data can provide important inputs for ecological, agricultural, and hydrological models.
-These data are updated daily.  gridMET is the preferred naming convention for these data; however, the data are also known as cited as METDATA.
+These data are updated daily.

 **Primary Climate Variables**
 * Temperature - maximum and minimum